Fabián Gómez: Career

 On the 2014 Web.com Tour, Gómez finished T2 at the Stonebrae Classic, T4 at the United Leasing Championship and T10 at the Albertsons Boise Open.
 He finished 23rd in the regular season earnings, which earned him a PGA Tour card for the 2015 season.

 On 14 June 2015, Gómez broke through and won his first PGA Tour title in his 70th event, at the FedEx St. Jude Classic, winning by four strokes over Greg Owen.
 He started the final round with the co-lead, alongside Owen, but shot a final round 66, which included five birdies and only one bogey to pull clear of the chasing pack and take the victory.
 The win moved Gómez up over 150 places in the world rankings to 131st and will ensure that he plays in his first ever major championship at the 2015 PGA Championship.

 In January 2016, Gómez won his second PGA Tour title at the Sony Open in Hawaii.
 He prevailed in a sudden-death playoff over Brandt Snedeker with a birdie on the second extra hole.
 Gómez had earlier shot a 62 during the final round to come from four behind to make the playoff.
 It moved Gómez to the cusp of the world's top 50, at 55th and took him one step closer to representing Argentina in the summer Olympics.

-Gómez also plays occasionally on PGA Tour Latinoamérica when the tour is in Argentina, where he won the Personal Classic from 2013 to 2015.
+Gómez also played occasionally on PGA Tour Latinoamérica when the tour is in Argentina, where he won the Personal Classic from 2013 to 2015.